pjf/skyrim-requiem-wine/README.md

 I almost certainly had to install extra libraries and tricks to get ModOrganizer working, scroll to the end to see what my set-up looks like.

 I never got ModOrganizer to handle `nxp://` links, but downloading into MO's download folder worked great, and it talks to Nexus just fine.

+**TES5Edit**

+While TES5Edit isn't required for Requiem, it *is* required for some derived mods like Ultimate Skyrim.
+There are no special instructions for getting TES5Edit running.
+Just add it to the ModOrganiser run menu like you would on any other system.
+Everything worked out of the box with Wine 2.13.

 **Reqtificator**